nicholasneo78/manifest-preprocessing/README.md

 1. Generation Manifest - [Local](#generate-manifest-on-local-machine) | [ClearML](#generate-manifest-on-clearml)

 ## Project Organization
-There are some folders that needs to be created by the user to store the datasets (audio and annotations). **The instructions will be shown below in the repository structure on what needs to be created by the user.**
+There are some folders that needs to be created by the user to store the datasets (audio and annotations). **The instructions will be shown below in the repository structure on what needs to be created by the user.** In this repository, librispeech data will be used as an example.
+You can get the librispeech dataset from [here](https://www.openslr.org/12).

 The repository structure will be as shown below:
 ```